MichaelGrafnetter/webauthn-interop/Documentation/PowerShell/New-Passkey.md

 # New-Passkey

 ## SYNOPSIS
-Creates a new Microsoft Entra ID or Okta compatible passkey.
+Creates a new Microsoft Entra ID or Okta-compatible passkey.

 ## SYNTAX